SohamGhosh3101/18CSE301J_RA2011003010504/README.md

-# Rainfall-Triggered Global Landslide Catalog
+# Rainfall-Triggered Global Landslide Catalog (18CSE301J - Information Visualization)

 This is a catalog of global landslides triggered by rainfall.
 The data used for this project is sourced from the Global Landslide Catalog (NASA).